Downtown Everett’s Ghost Town

 I’m not sure why this historic structure was turned into a corny teenage funhouse.

 The ultimate fate of Ghost Town is uncertain.
 The YMCA building at 2720 Rockefeller is now on the market.
-A new YMCA is being built in the Glacier View Neighborhood and is scheduled to be completed by the end of 2019.
+A new YMCA is being built in the Glacier View Neighborhood and is scheduled to open December 1, 2019.

 Ghost Town, long a temporary residence for transitory souls, may be razed to build condos.
 It occupies prime property in the heart of Downtown Everett, within a two-block radius of Funko, Narrative Coffee, and The Village Theatre.